FOSS4GAcademy/GST102FOSS4GLabs/Module 3 Lab/QGIS 2.8/Module 3 Lab.md

 To identify the area impacted by the tornado, you will create a 900 meter buffer around the path.

-3. From the menu bar choose Vector | Geoprocessing tools | Buffer(s).
+3. From the menu bar choose Vector | Geoprocessing Tools | Buffer(s).
 Fill out the Buffer tool with the parameters seen in the figure below.

 ![Tornado Path QGIS Project 2](figures/Tornado_Path_QGIS_Project_2.png "Tornado Path QGIS Project 2")